-Using the Vaughan Metropolitan Centre parking supply rates, a building with a large share of one bedroom units (70%) would likely require an average of about 0.75 spaces per unit while buildings with more two and three bedroom units would require an average of about 0.80 spaces per unit.17 This generally reflects the travel mode share targets of 50 to 60% auto driver described earlier.
+Using the Vaughan Metropolitan Centre parking supply rates, a building with a large share of one bedroom units (70%) would likely require an average of about 0.75 spaces per unit while buildings with more two and three bedroom units would require an average of about 0.80 spaces per unit.19 This generally reflects the travel mode share targets of 50 to 60% auto driver described earlier.

-Public transit accessibility will be similar at the Mississauga Downtown Core given the imminent completion of the BRT line and the arrival of the Hurontario LRT by 2022.
-18 The adoption of parking supply requirements by unit type will more accurately reflect the unit mix in a particular project and support the provision of more affordable housing for people who reside in smaller unit types.
-With this in mind, the current one space per unit parking supply requirement should be amended to reflect the Vaughan Metropolitan Centre rates.
+Public transit accessibility will be similar at the Mississauga Downtown Core given the imminent completion of the BRT line and the arrival of the Hurontario LRT by 2022.20 The adoption of parking supply requirements by unit type will more accurately reflect the unit mix in a particular project and support the provision of more

-16 The average people per unit rate assumed in the Mississauga 2014 Development Charges Study (Table A.7) is 1.86.
+18 The average people per unit rate assumed in the Mississauga 2014 Development Charges Study (Table A.7) is 1.86.
 Typically about 20% of the residents would be people less than 18 years of age.
 80% of 1.86 is 1.49 people of driving age per unit.

-17 For example, a building with 70% one bedroom/bachelor units, 25% two bedroom units and 5% three bedroom units would require an average supply of 0.765 resident spaces per unit.
+19 For example, a building with 70% one bedroom/bachelor units, 25% two bedroom units and 5% three bedroom units would require an average supply of 0.765 resident spaces per unit.
 A building with 60% one bedroom/bachelor, 20% two bedroom and 20% three bedroom units would require an average resident supply of 0.80 spaces per unit.

-18 Although the Mississauga Downtown Core does not have subway access it will have BRT and LRT service plus a substantially larger local and regional bus service focused on a major bus transit interchange compared to the Vaughan Metropolitan Centre.
+20 Although the Mississauga Downtown Core does not have subway access it will have BRT and LRT service plus a substantially larger local and regional bus service focused on a major bus transit interchange compared to the Vaughan Metropolitan Centre.